AvePoint/cloud-api/docs/docs/services-and-features/elements/services/service-subscription-customer.md

 # Retrieve Service Subscriptions

-Get service subscription details for a specific customer that you manage.
+Use this API to retrieve service subscription details for a specific customer that you manage.
 With this API, you can efficiently manage and audit customer subscriptions, enhancing the capability to oversee and optimize service usage effectively.

 ## Permissions

-The following permission is required to call the APIs.
+The following permission is required to call the API.
 You must register an app through Elements for Partners > App Registration to authenticate and authorize your access to AvePoint Graph Modern API.
 For details, refer to [App Registration](https://cdn.avepoint.com/assets/apelements-webhelp/avepoint-elements-for-partners/index.htm#!Documents/appregistration.htm)

 | API |Permission Required |